i3house/Flight-EDA-and-Regression/README.md

 I am working with a randomized subset of 'flights.csv' data file to perform my analysis and building a regression model.
 File attached.

-The flights.csv file contains the following features along with some data definitions & values YEAR (2015)
+The flights.csv file contains the following features along with some data definitions & values\n YEAR (2015)
 MONTH (1 through 12)
 DAY (1 through 31)